 Pact makes a modest attempt to bring these issues into consciousness, to confront explicitly these complex realities and to offer space to open dialogue and encourage action,

-The past three months has been a whirlwind for everyone at Arc.
-As I have already blogged about I spent four weeks attending the Stephen Lawrence Murder trial, alongside Neville Lawrence who is our Patron, and to whom one of our studios at the Malthouse is dedicated.
-It was extraordinary to witness the human drama as it unfolded, and the resulting guilty verdict which marks a significant landmark in British history.
+the Stephen Lawrence Murder trial, alongside Neville Lawrence who is our Patron, and to whom one of our studios at the Malthouse is dedicated.
+It was

 I was very